 It is a new edition of an earlier model.

 Jesus has risen from the tomb, and floats above the stony earth.

-His posture is heroic, and his gaze steady and re-assuring.
-His foot barely touches the ground, he is poised as in the crucifixion, and the nail wound visible.
+His posture is heroic, his gaze steady and re-assuring.
+His foot barely touches the ground.
 His white garments trail the ground as he ascends.